ArthurHlt/plugin-cf-manifest-generator/README.md

 Currently Cloud Foundry Cli can only generate a manifest file from an existing app.
 This plugin help you to create one without using an existing app.

-Manifest-generator will ask you some questions.
+Manifest-generator will ask you some questions to generate manifest.
+It will also find data from your Cloud Foundry instance to generate it.

 You can see it in action here:
 ![manifest-generator](/img/manifest-generator.gif "Demo manifest-generator")